 Most of our stores typically carry 40 – 50 Italian wines, with some reaching over 100.
 To get you started, we’ve narrowed it down to a few of our favorite selections from up and down “The Boot.”
 These wines showcase a variety of styles and offer something for every occasion.

 How to Read an Italian Wine Label

 While the following classifications are a helpful guide, it’s important to remember that plenty of intriguing, quality wines fall outside of the parameters.
-Think of these labels as safe bets in ascending order of the criteria that’s used for certification.
-DOC- and DOCG–certified wines feature a foil wrap below the cork while IGT-certified is listed on the front label.
+Think of these labels as safe bets.
+The next time you browse, keep an eye out for DOC and DOCG-certified wines — which feature a foil wrap below the cork.

 Denominazione di Origine Controllata or Denomination of Controlled Origin